A fashion fast to oppose fast fashion

-Why?… For workers in the garment industry ‘fast fashion’ is a millstone.
-The drive to increase profits and get products into our high street shops faster and faster to satisfy an insatiable desire for new trends; the drive to sell more, consume more, make more, waste more unfortunately doesn’t mean that workers are paid more for making our clothes.
+Fast Fashion is the drive to increase profits and get products into our high street shops faster and faster, to satisfy an insatiable desire for new trends; the drive to sell more, consume more, make more, waste more.
+This drive has disastrous consequences for the people who make our clothes.

 The Six Items Challenge is designed to challenge our increasing reliance on Fast Fashion.